Joanna of Bavaria

-Joanna of Bavaria (c.
-1362 – 31 December 1386), a member of the House of Wittelsbach, was German queen from 1376 and Queen of Bohemia from 1378 until her death, by her marriage with the Luxembourg king Wenceslaus.
+Joanna of Bavaria (1356/1362 – 31 December 1386), a member of the House of Wittelsbach, was Queen of Germany from 1376 and Queen of Bohemia from 1378 until her death, by her marriage with the Luxembourg king Wenceslaus.

 Life

 Presumably born in The Hague, Joanna was the second child of Duke Albert I of Bavaria (1336–1404), by his first wife Margaret (1342–1386), a daughter of the Piast duke Louis I of Brzeg.
 Her siblings included Count William VI of Holland, Johanna Sophia of Bavaria and Margaret of Bavaria.
 Her paternal grandparents were Emperor Louis IV and his consort Countess Margaret II of Hainaut.

 From August 1370 Joanna travelled to Prague, where she was married on 29 September 1370 to Wenceslaus, son and heir of Emperor Charles IV by his third wife, Anna of Swidnica.
-At the time of the wedding, Johanna was eight years' old, and Wenceslaus was nine.
 The emperor had to obtain a papal dispense due to the close relatedness of the couple.
 The marriage was not consummated until 1376.

 The conjugal bond suited the Luxembourg ruler to strengthen ties with the Bavarian duke, who held extensive estates in the Low Countries; nevertheless, Joanna was not the first choice of a bride for Wenceslaus.
 Charles IV had initially planned for him to marry the Hohenzollern princess Elisabeth of Nuremberg, but the marriage never took place, since Elisabeth married Rupert of the Palatinate instead.

 Charles had his son elected King of the Romans in 1376 and upon his death in 1378, Wenceslaus also inherited the Kingdom of Bohemia.
 With Wenceslaus' accession, Joanna became Queen of both Bohemia and Germany.
 She also became Electress of Brandenburg as successor to Wenceslaus' half-sister Catherine.

 Death

-The marriage lasted for sixteen years, however the couple had no children (it is said that Wenceslaus was infertile due to his alcoholism).
-Joanna died in 1386 at the age of twenty-three or twenty-four, allegedly from the consequences of an attack by Wenceslaus' hunting dogs.
+The marriage lasted for sixteen years, however the couple had no children.
+Joanna died in 1386 at the age of thirty or thirty-one,.
+According to the letter by Milanese emissaries from 3 January 1387, she died from chronic lung disease, most likely tuberculosis.

 Wenceslaus gave Johanna a magnificent funeral, which took place at Žebrák castle.
 According to custom, Joanna's body was exposed for a few days in Prague churches and was later buried in Prague Castle.

 Wenceslaus later married Joanna's cousin, Sofia of Bavaria, but this marriage also bore no issue.
 Wenceslaus was deposed from the throne of Germany in 1400 and was succeeded by Elisabeth of Nuremberg's husband, Rupert.